By David Joel Miller.

 How do you get a teen to go for help?

-The question of getting a teen, or any other person for that matter, to go for mentally health treatment is always problematic.
+The question of getting a teen, or any other person for that matter, to go for mental health treatment is always problematic.
 With teens, you sort-of can and sort-of can’t.
 Let’s see why.

 First, it depends on what you mean by “force.”
 With children and teens no matter what they may think, they are still minors and under someone’s supervisor.
 So technically yes parents can most of the time require a child to go for any kind of treatment even if the child does not want to go.